Double-striped thick-knee: Description

 The double-striped thick-knee is a medium-large wader with a strong black and yellow bill, large yellow eyes, which give it a reptilian appearance, and cryptic plumage.
 The adult is about 46 to 50 cm long and weighs about 780 to 785 g.
 It has finely streaked grey-brown upperparts, and a paler brown neck and breast merging into the white belly.
 The head has a strong white supercilium bordered above by a black stripe.
 Juveniles are similar to adults, but have slightly darker brown upperparts and a whitish nape.
 The double-striped thick-knee is striking in flight, with a white patch on the dark upperwing, and a white underwing with a black rear edge.

 The four subspecies differ in size and plumage tone, but individual variation makes identification of races difficult.

 Distribution and habitat

 It is a resident breeder in Central and South America from southern Mexico south to Colombia, Venezuela and northern Brazil.
-It also occurs on Hispaniola and some of the Venezuelan islands, and is a very rare vagrant to Trinidad, Curaçao and the USA.
+It also occurs on Hispaniola and some of the Venezuelan Caribbean islands, and is a very rare vagrant to Trinidad, Curaçao and the USA.
 It prefers arid grassland, savanna, and other dry, open habitats.